Blucasd735/theescapists/README.md

 - Graphical environment provided by WestonPack
 - Safe exit back to the system menu is working
 - Performance, interface, and handheld integration are still being evaluated
-- Controller mapping is still under development
+- Initial controller mapping is available and still being adjusted
 - Compatibility with other devices has not yet been confirmed

 ## Requirements